By Free Fusion Repair Team

 Repair Planning Can Reduce Unnecessary Spending

 A consistent repair strategy helps businesses decide which devices are worth saving and which should be replaced.
-It also helps avoid downtime caused by unnecessary setup, repeated account recovery, app installation and device reassignment.
+It can also reduce downtime caused by unnecessary setup, repeated account recovery, app installation and device reassignment.

 The goal is not to repair every device.
 The goal is to make better decisions before spending money.
 For many organisations, that means repairing devices that still have practical value and replacing only the ones that no longer make sense to keep in service.